Scalingo/documentation/_posts/deployment/2017-08-03-deploy-with-github.md

 In order to link your Scalingo app to a GitHub repo, GitHub will prompt for your authorization.
 You must accept for our GitHub integration to work.

-## Auto deploy or manual deploy?

-Once your repo is linked, you'll have the choose to deploy automatically or manually your application.
-You'll have to select the branch that you want to deploy.
+Once your repo is linked, you'll be able to choose select the branch that you want to deploy and if you want to deploy automatically (*Auto deploy*) or manually (*Manual deploy*).

+## Auto deploy

-With auto deploy enabled, your application will be updated each time you'll push on your GitHub repo.
+With Auto deploy Enabled, your application will be updated each time you'll push on your GitHub repo.

+## Manual deploy

-You can still trigger a manual deployment by going to the "Manual deploy" section and choose the branch to deploy.
+You can trigger a manual deployment by going to the "Manual deploy" section and choose the branch to deploy.

 <img src="/assets/images/auto-manual-deploy.jpg" width="100%">